Law Firm Billing: Ultimate Guide and Best Practice

 Therefore, it’s so important for law firm bookkeeping to make it easy to keep track of billable time no matter where they happen to be, in the office or in the courtroom.
 For this law firm accounting guide, oftentimes, law firms use billing software to accomplish this goal in any number of ways.
 With just a click of a button, you and your staff can convert billable activities into billable time on an invoice.
 The easier it is for your attorneys to create a time entry, the more accurate time they record.

-Bill frequently, and consistently
+Bill Frequently, and Consistently

 One of the most common billing mistakes made by some attorneys is not billing on a regular basis since these tasks are an interruption of the important tasks they need to complete.
 However, if you let weeks or months go by without invoicing clients, the task will become more challenging and you’re less likely to get paid.
 Sending out smaller bills consistently can lower the shock of a large unexpected bill for your clients.
 Plus, there’s the added benefit of encouraging positive cash flow for your law firm.

 Before the advent of electronic billing, creating, sending out paper, and following up on invoices used to be time-consuming tasks and make your head hurt.
-Fortunately, legal billing software has reduced inefficiencies and the number of law firm billing processes.
+Fortunately, legal billing software has reduced inefficiencies and the number of law firm billing procedures.
 You can automatically create and send out invoices.

 Legal billing software also allows you to set up automated invoice reminders to speed up your law firm’s billing process.
 You can schedule reminders when you send out the vert first invoice to the client if the invoice isn’t paid at the due date.
 A follow-up invoice will be sent to the client and reminded them the billed amount is still outstanding.
 In this way, you no longer waste time resending the invoice manually.

-• Identify overdue invoices to institute appropriate collections procedures
+Identify overdue invoices to institute appropriate collections procedures

-• Stay within budget for matters and projects
+Stay within budget for matters and projects

-• Identify the most profitable practice areas
+Identify the most profitable practice areas

-• Detect profit-stealing client tasks
+Detect profit-stealing client tasks

-• Properly manage client trust accounts
+Properly manage client trust accounts

-• Identify the billable time that is not being invoiced
+Identify the billable time that is not being invoiced

 By reviewing reports, you have an overview of your law firm’s billing, invoicing, and collection data.